chasenunez/pro_logue/README.md

 # proLogue
 ## TUI-ELN with version-controlled private storage

-A small terminal-based electroniclab notebook/bullet journal written in Rust.
+A small terminal-based electronic lab notebook/bullet journal written in Rust.
 It stores timestamped journal entries and tasks in a JSON file that lives in a **separate** Git repository (so your data can be private while the program repo stays public).
 The UI is text-based (ratatui + crossterm) and divided into four quadrants you navigate with `Tab` / `Shift+Tab`.

 ## Features